-Crawford County Volunteers for Literacy received an $1,100 grant from the Dollar General Literacy Foundation to Support Adult Literacy
+Crawford County Volunteers for Literacy received a $750 grant from the Dollar General Literacy Foundation to Support Adult Literacy

 “We work towards helping adults in our community improve basic skills of English, reading, or math.
 By improving these skills, they are able to contribute equally to our community’s quality of life and grow to reach their full potential.” – Jessica Blasingame, Executive Director

 Thanks to our partners at Dollar General Literacy Foundation, we are able to purchase new materials for our students and complete technological upgrades.
 The materials are used to teach students different subjects, which allows them to engage others within our community and utilize their skills throughout daily life.
 By upgrading our computer systems, we were able to provide different software that is commonly used in workforce environments and teaches our students new skills they previously did not have access to.
 Lastly, we will be using a portion of the funds for advertisement in order to reach more students who need assistance in improving their basic education skills.

 "For nearly 30 years, the Dollar General Literacy Foundation has been proud to invest in literacy and education programs in our hometown communities," said Denine Torr, executive director of the Dollar General Literacy Foundation.
 "The recent and significant shifts in the educational landscape have made the Foundation’s mission more critically important.
 As we work to create access to high-quality instruction for all individuals, we share our gratitude for the educators who are working to uplift and empower others.
 We hope these funds will have a meaningful impact on students and teachers across the country and look forward to seeing the positive impact they have on learners.”